1Sekon/improved-newb-x-mcbe/README.md

 > Shaders are not officially supported on Minecraft Bedrock.
 The following are unofficial ways to load shaders.

 **Linux:** [mcpelauncher-manifest](https://github.com/minecraft-linux/mcpelauncher-ui-manifest)
-1. Extract material.bin files from shader mcpack / build materials from source.
+1. Extract material.bin files from shader mcpack / build materials manually
 2. Move these files to data root `mcpelauncher/versions/1.20.x/assets/renderer/materials/`.
 (Make sure to backup all files in this folder first)
 3. Import the resource pack and activate it in global resources.